Inspector Goole Cheat Sheet: Quotes + Notes

 - He controls the structure of the play – each revelation moves the play one step forward.

-Inspector Goole's character doesn't change.
+And in terms of character development, Priestley's message is that the Inspector has already found his morals.
+Goole is one of the only characters that does not change as the play progresses.
 He always remains assertive throughout the play.
 However, he seems to gain more control over the characters as the play progresses.

 3/4: Inspector Goole: Quote Bank